by Nimrod Tzarking

 The continent shatters beneath our feet.
 Talons scrape at splintering fault lines.
 Ferns drift imperceptibly apart, gravel shifting between them.
 And we are dying.

 The thunder-meals have stopped their rumbling.
 Long-necks and horn-faces fade away and rot.
 Our guts bloat with glass as our teeth chip and weaken.
-Our steps trudge heavy as we digest what remains.
+Our steps trudge heavily as we digest what remains.
 And we are dying.

 But the feather-things remain.